- The 0x00000003 stop error is one of the many instances of a Blue Screen of Death issues.

 - Windows Defender will now scan the system for virus and other malicious software that may be triggering the error.

-You can also use third-party antivirus solutions like Malwarebytes to perform a deep scan and remove malware and adware from your system.
+You can also use third-party antivirus solutions to perform a deep scan and remove malware and adware from your system.

 - Press the Windows key and type Restore Point.